dkriegner/xrayutilities/doc/source/examples.rst

 Using the ``material`` class
 ----------------------------

-*xrayutilities* provides a set of python classes to describe crystal lattices and materials.
+*xrayutilities* provides a set of Python classes to describe crystal lattices and materials.

 Examples show how to define a new material by defining its lattice and deriving a new material, furthermore materials can be used to calculate the structure factor of a Bragg reflection for an specific energy or the energy dependency of its structure factor for anomalous scattering.
 Data for this are taken from a database which is included in the download.